 In 1960, we won our first international job — a $50 million dam and irrigation project in the Guadarranque and Palmones River Valleys in southern Spain — and by the early 1980s, we were operating in 21 U.S. offices with 1,100 employees.
 In 1996, we instituted a broad-based employee-ownership model which has supercharged our growth over the last 20 years.

-Today, we’re nearly 10,000 employees strong with more than 200 offices around the globe.
+Today, we’re more than 11,000 employees strong with more than 200 offices around the globe.
 And while this means we can bring an impressive breadth and depth of services to our clients, it’s our commitment to the place we call home that makes us special.
 Our employees strive to make a difference every day, both in their day jobs and as community volunteers.

 While we can’t say what our future holds, we do know this: we’ll be right there with our clients, collaborating and creating in the only way we know how — together.